-- For conscious person: - Call the local Poison Control Centre.
-(604-682-5050) - Only induce vomiting on advice from the Poison Control Centre or Physician. - If advised by poison control, give milk or water.
-For adult 1-2 cups; for child 1/2 1 cup. - To avoid inhalation of vomit, place the person's head lower than body. - If poison is corrosive, DO NOT induce vomiting, but give milk or water. - For unconscious person: - Place the person in recovery position. - · Monitor breathing.
-Begin CPR if necessary. - If victim is unconscious, DO NOT induce vomiting.
+- For conscious person: - Call the Poison Control Centre (604-682-5050) - Only induce vomiting on advice from the Poison Control Centre or Physician - o If advised by poison control, give milk or water.
+For adult 1-2 cups; for child 1/2-1 cup - To avoid inhalation of vomit, place the person's head lower than the body - o If poison is corrosive, DO NOT induce vomiting, but give milk or water - For unconscious person: - o Call 911 - Place the person in recovery position - Monitor breathing.
+Begin CPR is necessary - If victim is unconscious, DO NOT induce vomiting